piyushsh19/AngularCourse/angular-basics/src/app/admin/Routing.md

  Declarative Router:
- If we are on our admin route then we add create a new donut item then we use routerlink is a attribute which link to the property of new. /admin/new. we need to provide a new router defination with relative path /donuts/new .If we don't create a new item then it assign a new id.In card component we bind it
+ If we are on our admin route then we add create a new donut item then we use routerlink is a attribute which link to the property of new. /admin/new. we need to provide a new router defination with relative path /donuts/new .If we don't create a new item then it assign a new id.In card component we bind it.

+Dynamic routeParams and ActiveRoute:
+Route : donuts/new/:id
+The id with colon create dymanic partion act as a place holder .It read the .cproperty from id.Activated route as it allow us to capture an observerable.It has sbapshot property. pramp map is use to allow us to specufy where parameter we want by get api.